pingortle/vue-with-shared-components-package/README.md

 workspace at `./components`.

-The components package doesn't currently pull in any dependencies of its own but relies on the parent app to compile components to simplify this minimal example.
+The components package doesn't currently pull in any dependencies of its own but relies on the parent app to compile components.
+This approach is unrealistic, but helpful because this repo is focused on the integration between Vue and the components.
+Besides, bundlers are a dime a dozen these days. 😄

 Start a discussion!
 Let me know what you think.